 Today, as well as Ladbrokes and H&T Pawnbrokers, the building is home to a branch of the Universal Church of the Kingdom of God.
 Members can often be seen standing on London Road offering leaflets to passers-by.

-Thanks to: Henry Braun for additional research; Brian Gittings and John H Meredith for use of their photos; Colin Withey for providing a scan of John H Meredith’s photo; Ewan Munro for alerting me to the existence of the locally listed buildings website; Matthew Kiernan at Croydon Harriers for advice on placing a bet; Richard Royal at Ladbrokes plc; the Planning Technical Support Team at Croydon Council; all at the Croydon Local Studies Library; and my beta-readers Clare, Flash, and Kerry.
+Thanks to: Henry Braun for additional research; Brian Gittings, John H Meredith, and John Parkin for use of their photos; Colin Withey for providing a scan of John H Meredith’s photo; Ewan Munro for alerting me to the existence of the locally listed buildings website; Matthew Kiernan at Croydon Harriers for advice on placing a bet; Richard Royal at Ladbrokes plc; the Planning Technical Support Team at Croydon Council; all at the Croydon Local Studies Library; and my beta-readers Clare, Flash, and Kerry.

 Footnotes and references